hnxiao/PolyhedralComb/README.md

-# PolyhedralComb
+# GraphTheory
-Functions for polyhedral combinatorics in Wolfram Language
+Functions for Graph Theory in Wolfram Language

 ## To Do
 1. Domination matrix